DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: Graph Pattern Mining Background

-.
-The technique ensures that the same embedding is only enumerated once by enforcing restrictions on vertices IDs of the embeddings~\cite{grochow2007network,mawhirter2019graphzero,jamshidi2020peregrine}.
-In Figure~\ref{fig:symmetry_breaking_example}, if a subgraph ($v_0$,$v_1$,$v_2$,$v_3$) matches vertex ($0$,$1$,$2$,$3$) in the pattern, then ($v_2$,$v_1$,$v_0$,$v_3$), ($v_2$,$v_3$,$v_0$,$v_1$), $(v_0, v_3, v_2, v_1)$ can also match these pattern vertices---the same embedding will be enumerated for 4 times.
-The redundancy can be eliminated with the restrictions on vertex IDs, e.g., $v_0<v_2$ and $v_1<v_3$, so that only one of the matchings is preserved.
-The preserved matching is called the \textit{automorphism canonical.} For a pattern, the set of restrictions can be generated by by finding equivalent vertices according to pattern automorphisms~\cite{grochow2007network}, which is used in Peregrine~\cite{jamshidi2020peregrine} and GraphZero~\cite{mawhirter2019graphzero}.
-There may exist multiple possible sets of restrictions with different performance, GraphPi~\cite{shi2020graphpi} utilizes a cost model to select the breaking restrictions that lead to the best performance.
+{\bf Optimization 1: symmetry breaking}.
+This technique ensures that the same embedding is only enumerated once by enforcing restrictions on vertices IDs of the embeddings~\cite{grochow2007network,mawhirter2021graphzero,jamshidi2020peregrine}.
+In Figure~\ref{fig:gpm_background}, if a subgraph ($v0$,$v1$,$v2$,$v3$) matches pattern vertex (A,B,C,D), then ($v1$,$v0$,$v2$,$v3$), ($v0$,$v1$,$v3$,$v2$), ($v1$,$v0$,$v3$,$v2$) can also match these pattern vertices---the same embedding will be enumerated for 4 times.
+The redundancy can be eliminated with the restrictions on vertex IDs, e.g., $v0<v1$ and $v2<v3$, so that only one of the matchings is preserved.
+The preserved matching is called automorphism canonical.
+For a pattern, the set of restrictions can be generated by by finding equivalent vertices according to pattern automorphisms~\cite{grochow2007network}, which is used in Peregrine~\cite{jamshidi2020peregrine} and GraphZero~\cite{mawhirter2021graphzero}.
+There may exist multiple possible sets of restrictions, GraphPi~\cite{shi2020graphpi} utilizes a cost model to select the breaking restrictions that lead to the best performance.

-{\bf Computation reuse}.
-Embedding enumeration of same or different patterns may share common computations, motivating a performance optimization by schedule them together~\cite{mawhirter2019automine}.
-In Figure~\ref{fig:computation_sharing_back_example}, the first three loops of the enumeration process of edge-induced 4-cliques and tailed-triangles (left) are the same.
+{\bf Optimization 2: computation reuse}.
+It is profitable to schedule the common computations shared by the same or different patterns together~\cite{mawhirter2019automine}.
+In Figure~\ref{fig:compute_reuse}, the first three loops of the enumeration process of edge-induced 4-cliques and tailed-triangles (left) are the same.
 The compiler can merge these loops so that the common computation is only performed once (right).
+Computation reuse can benefit applications that need to enumerate multiple patterns such as Frequent Sugbraph Mining.
+With pattern decomposition, since the algorithm needs to enumerate subpattern embeddings for even a single pattern, this optimization may lead to more benefits.